 Remastered Classes

-Characters created 15 November 2023 or later whose class is reprinted in the Player Core must use the reprinted version of their class.
+Characters created 15 November 2023 or later whose class is reprinted in any Remaster rulebook must use the reprinted version of their class.

-Characters with at least one game reported prior to 15 November 2023 can be built and continue their progression using the version of their class in the Core Rulebook.
-Once such characters earn 12 XP, they cannot use the version of their class in the Player Core without rebuilding.
-(Reminder: characters with less than 12 XP can freely rebuild completely.)
+Characters with at least one game reported prior to 15 November 2023 can be built and continue their progression using the version of their class in the Core Rulebook or other Legacy (pre-Remaster) rulebook.
+Once such characters earn 12 XP, they cannot use the Remastered version of their class without rebuilding.
+(Reminder: characters with less than 12 XP can be freely rebuilt.)

-To rebuild a character from a pre-Remaster to a Remaster version of a class, see Rebuilding on the Remaster transition page.
+To rebuild a character from a Legacy to a Remaster version of a class, see Rebuilding on the Remaster transition page.

 Other Remastered Options